Community champions preventing family violence

 Participant

-“Practitioners with deep cultural understanding developed Project Sitara, recognizing the vital, yet often unseen and unsupported, role of trusted community members in women's lives.
+“Practitioners with deep cultural understanding developed Project Sitara, recognising the vital, yet often unseen and unsupported, role of trusted community members in women's lives.
 Designed to bridge prevention and response, Project Sitara honours cultural values and empowers women as both beneficiaries and drivers of change.
 It is a step towards mobilising an army of champions leading the way to create a society free from gender-based violence”

 Shweta Kawatra Dakin, Manager of Resilient Communities at GenWest